All table, sequence and index scripts using their own syntax, which is precisely explained and illustrated by an example in the following sections.

 Deviations from SQL Standard

-- Only compact notations will be supported, in which all constraints and further specifications are included in the create table statement.
+- Only compact notations are be supported, in which all constraints and further specifications are included in the create table statement.

-- Keywords will only be supported in lower case.
+- Keywords are only be supported in lower case.

-- Indizes will be expected in a create table statement, too.
-In this process,
+- Indizes are expected in a create table statement, too.
+So,

 create index index_name on tabellen_name ...